ApiLogicServer/ApiLogicServer-src/api_logic_server_cli/prototypes/basic_demo/README.md

 ## Appendix: Add Database Column

 The database here is SQLite.
-You can use the SQLite CLI to add a column using the terminal windows of your IDE:
+You can use the SQLite CLI to add a column using the terminal window of your IDE:

 ```bash
 $ sqlite3 database/db.sqlite